Malwarebytes Privacy VPN Review 2025: A Great Beginner VPN

 Malwarebytes offers a free seven-day trial for its VPN service as well as a 60-day money-back guarantee.

-Speaking of prices, we'd love to see Malwarebytes accept additional payment methods.
+We'd also like to see Malwarebytes accept additional payment methods.
 Currently, it only accepts PayPal as well as credit cards, including Visa, MasterCard, and American Express.

 Features